-A special purpose school is defined as one that is organized to serve a specific population(s) of students or to provide a special program of instruction for students.
+A school that is organized to serve a specific population(s) of students or to provide a special program of instruction for students.
 A special purpose school that serves students with disabilities in accordance with IDEA and applicable state statutes and regulations must meet all relevant state and federal requirements for special education programs.